SOliv1/ms-4-kuk-marketing/README.md

 ### BUGS  I encounted:-
 To be honest, I encountered many challenges on this coding journey, too numerous to mention here, as I have no time left.
 All I can convey is that I am grateful to the
 Tutors who gave me ideas, pointers and all the trouble shooting tips included in the course as well as asking questions on Slack and looking for solutions on *Slack and https://stackoverflow.com/ .
-Although challengeing it required me to stretch my mind and I hope that I have the skills and resources to carry on with the profession in some shape or form in my business ventures.
+Although challenging it required me to stretch my mind and I hope that I have the skills and resources to carry on with the profession in some shape or form in my business ventures.
 Below are some of the challenges I encountered in my project:-

 ####  Export  DATABASE_URL in Gitpod - very important!